kwabenasapong/openpldoc/manual/source/mediamanager.rst

 =============

-Once you get your system set up for OpenLP you will be ready to add content to your Service Manager.
+Once you get your system set up for OpenLP you will be ready to add content to your :ref:`g-service-manager`.
 This will all happen through the :ref:`g-media-manager`.
 The :ref:`g-media-manager` contains all the Bibles, Songs, Presentations, Media, and Custom Slides that you will project through OpenLP.